-Only holders of record of our common stock at the close of business on June 25, 2018, the record date, will be entitled to notice of, and to vote at, the Annual Meeting.
-On the record date, 10,415,416 shares of our common stock were issued and outstanding.
+Only holders of record of our common stock at the close of business on July 20, 2021, the record date, will be entitled to notice of, and to vote at, the Annual Meeting.
+On the record date, 10,832,195 shares of our common stock were issued and outstanding.

 Each holder of record of our common stock as of the record date is entitled to cast one vote per share.
-The presence, in person or by proxy, of the holders of a majority of the outstanding shares of our common stock entitled to vote is necessary to constitute a quorum at the Annual Meeting.
+The presence, via the Internet or by proxy, at the annual meeting of the holders of a majority of the outstanding shares of our common stock entitled to vote is necessary to constitute a quorum at the Annual Meeting.
 Directors are elected by a plurality of the votes cast.
 Abstentions, although counted for purposes of determining whether there is a quorum, will have no effect on the vote.
 In addition, where brokers are prohibited from exercising discretionary authority in voting on a matter because beneficial owners have not provided voting instructions (commonly referred to as "broker non-votes"), the broker-non-votes will have no effect on the vote.
 However, if shares are deemed represented for any purpose at the meeting (for example, with respect to a matter for which a broker is permitted to exercise discretionary voting authority), the shares will be counted for purposes of determining whether there is a quorum at the meeting.